sumithemmadi/tor-hidden-service-on-heroku/README.md

 https://tor-onion-service-on-heroku.herokuapp.com/ | https://git.heroku.com/tor-onion-service-on-heroku.git
 ```
 - 4 .
 Now add two buildpacks `heroku-community/apt` and `heroku/php` to you application .To add these buildpacks enter  below commands in terminal
+      Adding `heroku/php` buildpack will run php on your heroku application.

 ```bash
 heroku buildpacks:set https://github.com/heroku/heroku-buildpack-php
 ```
-- - Add this buildpack to heroku.This buildpack is used to run php on your application.
+- 5 .
+Add another `heroku-community/apt` buildpack to your  heroku application .This buildpack is used to install packages like  `tor` and `nodejs` in heroku application which are mentioned in  `Aptfile` file.

 ```bash
 heroku buildpacks:add --index 1 heroku-community/apt
 ```
- - - Add this buildpack to heroku.This buildpack is used to install packages like  `tor` and `nodejs` in heroku application which are mentioned in  `Aptfile` file.

-- 5 .
+- 6 .
 Copy your website file's to the folder `site` folder </br>
-- - eg :- index.html,index.php [default=index.html]
+      eg :- index.html,index.php [default=index.html]

-- 6 .
+- 7 .
 Copy the following files to `temp/var/lib/tor/hidden_service` dir</br>

    - `hostname`
    - `hs_ed25519_public_key`